-June is National Foster a Pet month, and we’re celebrating with Petco Love and BOBS from Skechers!
+June is National Foster a Pet month, and we’re celebrating with Petco Love!
 With varying lengths of commitment, there are many ways to get involved and save lives with LifeLine.
 Check out the fun ways you can help foster a pet below.

 Fostering dogs is a fun way to help a pet in need.
 LifeLine provides vet care, support, supplies and adoption assistance.
-Below are a few of our most popular ways to foster a dog.
+Below are a few of the most impactful ways to foster a dog.

 Calling all cat lovers!
-You can get your feline fix without the fear of being judged as a crazy cat lady (or gentleman!).
+You can get your feline fix without the fear of being judged as a crazy cat person.
 Here are some of our most common cat foster needs.